 Gadgets including smartphones and laptops have been using the same old school safety protocol for over a decade now.
 But the good news is that WiFi security is going to enhance.
-The Wi-Fi Alliance, which oversees adoption of the WiFi commonplace, is certifying products that supports WPA3, the successor to the WPA2 safety protocol.
+The Wi-Fi Alliance, which oversees the adoption of the WiFi commonplace, is certifying products that support WPA3, the successor to the WPA2 safety protocol.

 Features of WPA3

 This feature is designed to provide a simple way for public and guest WLANs to be encrypted and secure without the need for a personal VPN.
 Without a pre-configured password, client devices and access points will be able to create a one-time use Pairwise Master Key (PMK), replacing the most common current use of “Open” wireless security. which means that your individual connection to an open wireless network will be encrypted, even if that network is not protected by a password.
 This is a very big and absolutely necessary change for WiFi security.